GluuFederation/docs-ce-prod/3.0.1/source/admin-guide/cas.md

 1. Move into the Gluu CE container: `# service gluu-server-3.0.1 login`
 2. Edit `/opt/gluu/jetty/identity/conf/shibboleth3/idp/cas-protocol.xml.vm` template file by putting a "ServiceDefinition" bean inside pre-existing "reloadableServiceRegistry" bean as examplified below.
 You must use a regexp defining your application instead of `"https:\/\/([A-Za-z0-9_-]+\.)*example\.org(:\d+)?\/.*"` Using `".*"` as pattern can serve as a wildcard ("allow-all") rule in a test setup.
+3. Restart the oxTrust's service to re-generated new files from updated templates: `# service identity restart`
-3. Restart the idp service to apply your changes: `# service idp restart`
+4. Restart the IdP's service to apply your changes: `# service idp restart`

 ```
     <bean id="reloadableServiceRegistry"